FAQ: General Car Seat Safety

 Yes.
 Whether your child is riding with your spouse, partner, a grandparent or a friend, a car seat should always go with them.
 However, be aware that each move comes with the risk of installing the seat incorrectly.
 That’s why it’s crucial that you or other care providers ensure a safe installation—and fastening—for every ride.

-Can I travel with my car seat?
+How do I travel with my car seat?

 Whether you’re traveling by plane or train, many transportation companies allow you to check children’s items, such as car seats, booster seats and strollers for free.
 If you want to use your car seat in the cabin of a plane, you will most likely need to purchase a ticket for the seat.
 Check your carrier’s policies for special items in the cabin and in checked baggage.
 You will also need to ensure your child’s car seat is FAA-approved.
 You can find that information in the car seat’s manual.